isaacnmm/pestpolicy-hugo2XX/content/posts/mildew-resistant-paints/index.md

 INSL-X wont irritate your skin upon contact (
 [has low VOC](https://pestpolicy.com/best-baby-safe-paint-for-crib/)
 ).
 Also, the solvent withstands high hydrostatic pressure (up to 12 psi) without any peeling.
-You can use INSL-X in an environment whose temperature range 50  (10 C) and 90 F (32.2 C) without any problem.�NB: INSL-X is fast-drying and affordable.
+You can use INSL-X in an environment whose temperature range 50  (10 C) and 90 F (32.2 C) without any problem.NB: INSL-X is fast-drying and affordable.
 Pros:
 - Forms a harsh surface coat  waterproof
 - Its more comfortable to apply (when painting kitchen cabinets) and removes